Tight Bound for Estimating Expectation Values from a System of Linear Equations: Conclusion

 Systems of linear equations arise in nearly all areas of science and engineering.
 The HHL algorithm and its improvements generate a quantum encoding of the solution vector $\bm x$ to a system of $N$ linear equations $A\bm x = \bm b$ in cost $\polylog(N)$~\cite{HHL09}.
 This logarithmic dependence on~$N$ can be translated into efficient solutions for practical problems if the value $\bm x^\dagger M \bm x$ can be estimated for a given $M$ in cost $\polylog(N)$.
 However, the cost of this estimation can be prohibitively expensive~\cite{Aaronson2015}.
 To address this caveat, we determine the complexity of the System of Linear Equations Problem (SLEP), in which the task is to estimate $\bm x^\dagger M \bm x$ to an additive accuracy $\epsilon$ given $A$, $M$, and $\bm b$.
 We consider the setting in which $M$ is given as a block encoding~\cite{Gilyn2019}.
 Block encoding is a common method of specifying matrix input to computational problems, and it also allows derivation of lower bounds on the query cost.

 We analyze the cost of solving SLEP in terms of queries to the block encoding of $M$.
 Our main result is that any quantum algorithm for solving SLEP has a cost that is of order $\alpha_M/\epsilon$ if $M$ is provided as a block encoding, where $\alpha_M$ is the proportionality factor of the block encoding.
 As $\log(\alpha_M/\epsilon)+1$ digits are sufficient to provide an estimate to additive accuracy $\epsilon$, our results imply that the cost of solving SLEP scales exponentially with the number of digits to which $\bm x^\dagger M \bm x$ is estimated.
 We also prove that our bound on the cost is tight with respect to $\epsilon$ by constructing a quantum algorithm that saturates our bound.
 This bound for SLEP can be used in conjuction with previous hardness results, which bound the queries to the encoding of~$A$ with respect to~$\epsilon$~\cite{HHL09}.
 To prove our lower bound for SLEP, we first prove a lower bound for the problem B-EVHM, in which the task is to estimate the expectation value of a block-encoded matrix $M$ with respect to a given quantum state.
 To derive a lower bound for B-EVHM, we leverage a known lower bound for estimating the mean of a black-box function~\cite{NW99}.
-We construct our algorithm for SLEP by first constructing an algorithm for B-EVHM, which relies on a modified amplitude-estimation quantum algorithm~\cite{KOS07}.
+Our algorithm for SLEP relies on a known algorithm for B-EVHM~\cite{Ral2020}.

 Our results rigorously prove that if $M$ is provided by a block encoding and if~$\alpha_M/\epsilon$ is super-polylogarithmic in~$N$, then the cost of any quantum algorithm for solving SLEP is also super-polylogarithmic in~$N$.
 Consequently, quantum algorithms that employ a block encoding of $M$ show promise only for those applications for which an accuracy with $\alpha_M/\epsilon \in \polylog(N)$ is sufficient.
 If the scaling of $\alpha_M/\epsilon$ with respect to $N$ is faster than $\polylog(N)$, then an efficient solution is unlikely unless $M$ is further restricted.
 An interesting question in this direction is whether such an efficient solution is possible if constraints on the rank or the eigenvalue distribution of $M$ are known, in addition to restrictions on $A$ and $\bm{b}$.